Sabrinas Organizing

 flat beads to glue to the charger

-The flameless candle was taken from a different DIY project years before that was now dismantled and repurposed.
-There are many sizes of candles nowadays.
-You can even do a cluster of three smaller thin ones on the charger.
+The flameless candle was taken from a different DIY project that was dismantled and repurposed years before.
+There are many sizes of candles (Affiliate Link) nowadays.
+You can even cluster three smaller, thin ones on the charger.
 Measure the inside of the charger to determine what will fit best.
-You can find them at the dollar store or Target / Walmart or you can find them at craft stores.
-Below are just four I found on Amazon.com (affiliate).
+You can find them at the dollar store or Target / Walmart, or you can find them at craft stores.

-Hot glue the crack then hot glue the gems to the charger plate
+Step 2: Hot glue the crack, then hot glue the gems to the charger plate

-Now that you have all the supplies together, heat your glue gun, and get ready to glue the beads.
-Wipe off the charger, add a little hot glue to the crack, and start gluing the gem's flat side down to the charger.
+Now that you have all the supplies together, heat your glue gun (Affiliate Link) and get ready to glue the beads.
+Wipe off the charger, add a little hot glue to the crack, and start gluing the gem (Affiliate Link)'s flat side down to the charger.
 Work your way around the edge of the charger.
 Then, add another row.
 You can use the space in between the first row to make the two rows tighter together if you want.

 add hot glue to the crack, then start gluing the flat gem to the chargers make two rows

-Hold the gem for a few seconds so it adheres properly.
+Hold the gem (Affiliate Link) for a few seconds so it adheres properly.

 Glue the gem and hold in place for a few seconds